henry2004y/Ganymede/shocks.md

 \end{align}

 where ρ is the mass density, v and B are the velocity and magnetic field strength.
 Subscripts t and n indicate tangential and normal components with respect to the discontinuity.
 Quantities $p_\perp$ and $p_\parallel$ are the elements of the plasma pressure tensor perpendicular and parallel with respect to the magnetic field.
-Quantity $\epsilon$ is the internal energy, $\epsilon = p_\perp + p_\parallel/2$, and $[\![ Q ]\!] = Q_2 - Q_1$, where subscripts 1 and 2 signify the quantity Q upstream and downstream of the discontinuity.
+Quantity $\epsilon$ is the internal energy, $\epsilon = p_\perp + p_\parallel/2$, and $[\![ Q ]\!] = Q_2 - Q_1$, where subscripts 1 and 2 signify the quantity upstream and downstream of the discontinuity.
 These equations refer to the conservation of physical quantities, i.e. the mass flux, the tangential component of the electric field, the normal and tangential components of the momentum flux, the energy flux, and, finally, the normal component of the magnetic field.
 To solve the jump equations for anisotropic plasma conditions upstream and downstream of the shock, one has to use an additional equation, since the set of equations is underdetermined.

 The following derivations originate from [Erkaev+ 2001][Erkaev2001].
 Let us introduce two dimensionless parameters, $A_s$ and $A_m$, which are determined for upstream conditions as

 \begin{align}
 A_s &= \frac{p_{\perp 1}}{\rho_1 v_1^2} \\
 A_m &= \frac{1}{M_A^2},
 \end{align}

 where $M_A$ is the upstream Alfvén Mach number.
 For common solar wind conditions, both of these parameters are quite small ($\sim 0.01$).